 Python has a few disadvantages as well, just like every other programming language.
 If you want to take a look at those, check out this article.

-If you have any doubts or queries, let me know them in the comments.
+If you have any doubts or queries, let me know in the comments.
 I will be happy to help you.

 I would appreciate it if you would be willing to share this article.
 It will encourage me to create more informational articles like this.